Slideshow: A Visual Guide to Sciatica

 Diagnosing Sciatica: Exam

-To determine whether you have sciatica, your doctor will ask you how your pain started and where exactly it is located.
+To determine whether you have sciatica, your doctor will ask you how the pain started and where exactly it is located.
 You may be asked to squat, walk on your heels or toes, or raise your leg without bending the knee.
 These muscle tests can help your doctor determine if it is the sciatic nerve that is irritated.

 Diagnosing Sciatica: Imaging